ecmwf-ifs/ectrans/README.md

 ============

 ecTrans is the global spherical Harmonics transforms library, extracted from the IFS.
+It contains both CPU and GPU (Nvidia) code-paths.
-It is using a hybrid of MPI and OpenMP parallelisation strategies.
+The CPU version uses a hybrid of MPI and OpenMP parallelisation strategies, while the GPU version combines MPI and OpenACC.
-The package contains both single- and double precision Fortran libraries (trans_sp, trans_dp), as well as a C interface to the double-precision version (transi_dp)
+A default installation builds both CPU libraries (trans_sp, trans_dp) and various flavours of GPU libraries in (trans_gpu_{sp/dp} shared library, trans_gpu_static_{sp/dp} static library, trans_gpu_static_CA_{sp/dp} static library requiring CUDA-aware MPI implementation), as well as a C interface to the double-precision version (transi_dp).

 License
 =======